tziebart/tziebart.github.io/_posts/2025-05-02-Predicting-Missing-Loyalty-Scores-Random-Forest-Regression.md

 **Why Does It Matter?**
 - Numerous customers lacking assigned loyalty scores, directly impairs the program's ability to function as designed.
 Without these scores, targeted marketing, personalized offers, and effective loyalty tier management are compromised.

-**The Data-Driven Goal:**
-- To create a system (a predictive model) that can estimate a customer's loyalty score based on their other characteristics.
-We also want to understand which customer details are most important for this prediction.

 **3. Methodology Used:**
 - Random Forest Regressor Model.
 This is our main prediction tool.
 Because we're predicting a numerical score (like a loyalty score from 1 to 100), we use a "Regressor."
 Think of it as a committee of many expert decision-makers (decision trees) who collaborate to come up with a precise numerical estimate.